The Enterprise’s Guide to AWS Direct Connect and Transit Gateway

 Transit Gateway: Topology and Overview

 In late 2018, AWS launched Transit Gateway (TGW).
-A TGW allowed a ‘full mesh’ of routes to be passed between VPCs and VPN terminations which were not reliant on the VPC peering (with its transitive routing limitations) providing the ability to connect thousands (up to 5000) of VPCs and on-premises networks together, across multiple accounts to a single gateway.
+A TGW allowed a ‘full mesh’ of routes to be passed between VPCs and VPN terminations that were not reliant on the VPC peering (with its transitive routing limitations), providing the ability to connect thousands (up to 5000) of VPCs and on-premises networks together, across multiple accounts to a single gateway.

 Initially, a TGW was only accessible by customers to connect to associated VPCs via the AWS provided IPSEC VPN service.
 At launch, this was announced in the following regions: US East (Virginia), US East (Ohio), US West (Oregon), US West (Northern California), EU (Ireland), and AsiaPacific (Mumbai).
-It was further expanded to include the above as well as Canada (Central), EU (London), EU (Frankfurt), EU (Paris), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Seoul), and Asia Pacific (Sydney) regions (current as at end May 2019).
+It has now expanded to include the above as well as AWS GovCloud (US-West), Canada (Central), South America (São Paulo), Africa (Cape Town), EU (Stockholm), EU (London), EU (Frankfurt), EU (Paris), EU (Milan), Middle East (Bahrain), Asia Pacific (Hong Kong), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Seoul), Asia Pacific (Sydney), Asia Pacific (Beijing), Asia Pacific (Ningxia) regions.
+This is current as of August 2020.

 Transit Gateway for Direct Connect